 '''

-<signal qcode="sig: update" />
+<si gnal qcode="sig: update" />

 '''

 The other value in the Signal scheme is "correction".
-There is further information on giving fine-grained information about signalling the reason and impact of updates in the section 26.6 Processing Updates and Corrections in the main Guidelines document.
-For guidance on applying signals to different parts of an Item's content, see Chapter 25.8 of the main Guidelines.
+There is further information on giving fine-grained information about signalling the reason and impact of updates in the Processing Updates and Corrections in the main Guidelines document.
+For guidance on applying signals to different parts of an Item's content, see Special processing instructions for metadata about a part of the content in the main Guidelines.